FaceFTW/DesignLint/README.md

-# 202220-Project-TeamS4G2
+# DesignLint
-This is the Linter Final project for CSSE374: Software Design at Rose-Hulman Institute of Technology.
+This was originally the Linter Final project for CSSE374: Software Design at Rose-Hulman Institute of Technology.
+It is now used as the final project for CSSE375: Software Lifecycle and Evolution at Rose-Hulman Institute of Technology.